2021 Anaesthetics Curriculum

 - assessment burden is to be reduced and a ‘tick-box’ approach avoided.

-Implementation of the recommendations of The Shape of Training Report also requires all Colleges/Faculties to review their training programmes and curricula content to ensure they fulfill the following key principles of the report, which are that the curriculum:
+Implementation of the recommendations of The Shape of Training Report also requires all Colleges/Faculties to review their training programmes and curricula content to ensure they fulfil the following key principles of the report, which are that the curriculum:

 - takes account of and describes how the [revised curriculum] proposal will better support the needs of patients and service providers